🧱 argil.io

 Claude Code, OpenAI's Codex CLI, and Gemini CLI all do roughly the same thing: read your codebase, write code, run commands, ship features.
 Same terminal, same projects, same tests.
 They feel like three completely different coworkers.

-This is where the personality question stops being abstract.
-When you're pair-programming with an AI for eight hours, personality is the difference between a productive day and wanting to throw your laptop out the window.
+When you're pair-programming with an AI for eight hours, personality stops being abstract.
+It's the difference between a productive day and wanting to throw your laptop out the window.

 Three coding agent archetypes: The Eager One ships 40 files for a login button, The Careful One is still reading before changing anything, The Creative One disappears into a CSS rabbit holeSame request.
 Three completely different coworkers.

-🚀 Claude Code is the cofounder who's already refactoring your authentication system before you've finished describing the login bug.
+🚀 Claude Code is already refactoring your authentication system before you've finished describing the login bug.

 The eagerness is the feature and the flaw.
-Ask it to "add email OTP login" and you get a 12-file authentication framework.
+Ask it to "add email OTP login" and you get a 12-file authentication system.
 "Update the API route" spawns an entire middleware layer.
 "Fix this type error" means restructuring half the app.
 One developer filed a GitHub issue titled "Claude says 'You're absolutely right!' about everything."
-It got 350 thumbs-up from developers who'd had the same experience.
-Steinberger put it bluntly: "I've been screaming at Claude so many times."
+It got 350 thumbs-up.
+Steinberger: "I've been screaming at Claude so many times."
 It announces things as "100% production ready" while the tests are still red.

-But people keep coming back because Claude Code has what developers call "soul."
+People keep coming back because Claude Code has what developers call "soul."
 It detects intent better than any competitor.
 It communicates like a pair-programmer, not a code-generating machine.
 When the task requires genuine understanding of a complex system, it operates at a level the others don't touch.
-It's the American startup cofounder.
-Moves fast, breaks things, tells you it's going great, genuinely believes it.
+Moves fast, breaks things, tells you it's going great.
+Genuinely believes it.

 🔧 Codex CLI has the opposite temperament.
-People keep comparing it to a German engineer, and the comparison sticks.
+People keep comparing it to a German engineer.
+The comparison sticks.

 Where Claude jumps in and iterates, Codex reads.
 It studies your codebase methodically before making a single change.
 Steinberger: "Codex is far, FAR more careful and reads many more files in your repo before deciding what to do.
 It pushes back harder when you make a silly request."

 Claude says "You're absolutely right!" and starts building.
 Codex says "Are you sure about that?" and reads three more files.
-It writes in concise nested bullet points.
 No emoji.
 No "sparkling" progress bars.
-It accomplishes the same tasks using roughly a third of the tokens Claude requires.
+It accomplishes the same tasks using roughly a third of the tokens.
 Fills up its context window slower because it talks less and reads more.

 Steinberger on working with Codex: "Codex is more the quiet one that works slow and steady and gets shit done.
 This really makes a difference to my mental health."
 Working with a less eager agent is, paradoxically, less exhausting.

 Not everyone loves it.
 GitHub issues titled "From Coding Agent to Compliance Officer" and "Remove snobby behavior that refuses to follow commands" tell the other side.
-Codex gets hit from both directions.
-Claude users find it refreshingly restrained, while developers who want full compliance find it obstructionist.
+Codex gets hit from both directions, Claude users find it refreshingly restrained, developers who want full compliance find it obstructionist.
 One reviewer covered the full range: "Feels clairvoyant at times in predicting bugs before you even write the code," but also "speaks like an autistic alien" when it dumps jargon, and "becomes the laziest of models after a few turns, deflecting with 'just run these commands.'"
-The introverted senior engineer.
-Reads the whole PR before commenting.
-Less fun at the offsite, more reliable at 2 AM when production is down.
+Less fun at the offsite.
+More reliable at 2 AM when production is down.

-🎨 Gemini CLI has two genuine advantages neither competitor can match: taste and memory.
-Multiple developers independently noted that it produces better-looking interfaces and has stronger aesthetic sense in frontend work.
-And its massive context window lets it hold an entire codebase in memory at once, making certain tasks simply impossible on the other agents.
+🎨 Gemini CLI has two advantages neither competitor can match: taste and memory.
+Multiple developers independently noted it produces better-looking interfaces, stronger aesthetic sense in frontend work.
+Its massive context window lets it hold an entire codebase in memory at once, making certain tasks simply impossible on the other agents.

 The rough edges are real.
-Developers describe a bias for action that sometimes overruns its instructions.
-One wrote: "Even when I use it to plan, it will still go ahead and jump into coding without my permission."
+One developer: "Even when I use it to plan, it will still go ahead and jump into coding without my permission."
 Another: "Sometimes it comically misunderstands what I'm asking and goes on a bold quest I never asked for."
-The most documented issue is looping, rereading files it's already read, burning through thinking tokens going in circles.
-Its communication is verbose where Claude is terse, and it's slower to pick up on frustration signals.
+The most documented issue is looping, rereading files it already read, burning through thinking tokens going in circles.
 Claude adjusts if you respond with nothing more than "WTF."
 Gemini keeps going.

 The designer with the strongest instincts on the team.
 Sometimes disappears down a rabbit hole, but when properly directed, produces work the others can't.